0exp/redis_queued_locks/README.md

 - `100%` test coverage;
-- per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes);
+- per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes).
+It only makes sens for non-`timed` locks (for those locks where otaned with `timed: false` option);
 - an ability to add custom metadata to the lock and an ability to read this data;
 - lock prioritization;
 - support for LIFO strategy;